ardinor/mojibake-flat/mojibake/content/posts/SSH_fail2ban_and_iptables.md

 Now that that's taken care of, let's take it one further step.
 We can see there's one IP (115.114.14.195, an Indian IP) that seems to have taken a likening to trying and brute forcing it's way in.
 Let's just ban him at the kernal firewall instead.

-Let's first open up the existing test rules for iptables (if you have them):
+Let's first open up the existing test rules for iptables (if you have any):

     sudo nano /etc/iptables.test.rules